 Level, or volume, is the first place to start when mixing.
 The level-to-level relationship between tracks will determine the overall foundation of your mix.
 Once you begin to bring up faders, you’ll find a rough mix quickly taking shape!

 Start with the kick drum and work your way through the drum tracks until they’re nicely balanced.
 Continue with bass and the rhythm instruments before finally bringing in vocals and other lead instruments.
 Once you’re happy with basic levels, you can move on to the next element of your mix.

 Of course, great mixes don’t stop at simply leveling with faders.
-You’ll likely need volume automation at select points further in the mixing process, though you can keep things simple when first learning how to mix music.
+You’ll likely need volume automation at select points further in the mixing process, and you should also be familiar with the difference between volume and gain – though you can keep things simple when first learning how to mix music.

 It’s good to keep in mind that panning is often used to create width.
 If you have multiple vocal harmonies, for example, they may sound rather flat stacked on top of one another.
 But if you move a track over to the left and another to the right, with a lead vocal sitting in the center, you will have widened your vocals and made them sound bigger.
 This concept can be applied to anything so long as it sounds good to you!